 The Opinion of Value is similar to an Appraisal, but the forensic analysis is less rigorous.
 This kind of valuation does not necessarily meet all of the strict USPAP standards.
 Nonetheless, the financial and other information are analyzed in depth as well as taking into account the risks and opportunities.
 The approaches and methods that are used are the same and an Opinion of Value Report should be able to provide the reader with the same kind of information as a Certified Appraisal.
 While the Opinion of Value is limited in its use (e.g. not for litigation), the resulting report should be just as useful, but at a much lower cost.

-The purpose of this kind of valuation is to provide a “ball-park” price range of how much a business might sell for in today’s marketplace.
+The purpose of this kind of valuation is to provide a “ball-park” price of how much a business might sell for in today’s marketplace.
 The result is an estimate based on limited data and is not as rigorous, comprehensive or accurate as a Certified Appraisal or Opinion of Value.
 The Estimate of Value is based on limited variables such as revenues, earnings, performance history and comparisons with other like business in its industry.
-Rather than rigorous methodology, this valuation uses “rule-of-thumb” estimates.
 This is the least expensive way to provide internal management with an approximate value of their business.